-An essay question (with one alternative) will be set in French on each of the six prescribed texts.
-Candidates must answer three questions on three different works.
-Answers may be given in French, Maltese or English.
-No extra credit will be given for answers in French.
+In Section B, two essay questions will be set in French on each of the other four prescribed texts.
+Candidates must answer two questions on two different authors.
+The answers in Section B may be given in French, Maltese or English.
+No extra marks will be given for answers in French.
 Candidates are also advised to include in their answers a few relevant quotations taken from the French text.
-In their answer, they may be expected to display a knowledge not only of the text, but also of the author and the literary age in which he lived.
+In their answers, they may be expected to display knowledge not only of the text, but also of the author and the literary age in which he lived.